chergey/bank-rest-service/README.md

 # Bank rest service
-Project featuring REST service <strong> without making use of Spring </strong>.
+Project featuring REST service using Jersey REST framework.
 The premise that rest application can be developed in the same manner as Spring.
 The app is kept as simple as possible.